scylladb/java-driver/README-dev.md

 - Java JDK 8 or higher
 - Maven

-Once you have installed the above software, you can build and preview the documentation by following the steps outlined in the `Quickstart guide <https://sphinx-theme.scylladb.com/stable/getting-started/quickstart.html>`_.
+Once you have installed the above software, you can build and preview the documentation by following the steps outlined in the [Quickstart guide](https://sphinx-theme.scylladb.com/stable/getting-started/quickstart.html).

 ## Custom commands